Classification of abelian actions with globally hypoelliptic orbitwise laplacian I: The Greenfield-Wallach conjecture on nilmanifolds: Introduction

 The main result of this paper is that certain GH actions are smoothly conjugated to translation actions on nilmanifolds.
 Recall that the first Betti number of a manifold $M$ is the dimension of the first real homology group, $b_{1}(M) = \dim(H_{1}(M))$. \begin{mainTheorem} Let $\alpha:\mathbb{R}^{k}\times M\to M$ be a locally free ${\rm GH}$ action.
-If one of the following holds: \begin{enumerate}[label = (\roman*)] \item $M$ is a nilmanifold, \item $b_{1}(M)\geq\dim(M) - 1$, where $b_{1}(M)$ is the first Betti number, \item $k\geq\dim(M) - 1$, \end{enumerate} then $\alpha$ is smoothly conjugated to an action by translations on some nilmanifold. \end{mainTheorem} \begin{remark} In both case $(ii)$ and $(iii)$ we can be more precise about which nilpotent Lie groups can occur.
-In case $(ii)$ the Lie group is $H^{g}\times\mathbb{R}^{n}$ where $H^{g}$ is the $g$th Heisenberg group (see Example \ref{Ex:HeisenberGroup}).
-In case $(iii)$ the group has to be $F_{\ell}\times\mathbb{R}^{\ell}$ where $F_{\ell}$ is a Model Filiform (see Example \ref{Ex:ModelFiliform}). \end{remark} \begin{remark} In \cite{DanijelaGH2} the authors conjecture that all homogeneous GH actions are translation actions on nilmanifolds.
-Motivated by Theorem \ref{MainThm:ThmB}, it seems likely that more is true, and that the following question has an affirmative answer: Is every GH $\mathbb{R}^{k}-$action given by a translation action on a nilmanifold? \end{remark} \begin{remark} The conclusion of Theorem \ref{MainThm:ThmB} is that the action $\alpha$ is a translation action on a nilmanifold, not a torus.
+If one of the following holds: \begin{enumerate}[label = (\roman*)] \item $M$ is a nilmanifold, \item $b_{1}(M)\geq\dim(M) - 1$, where $b_{1}(M)$ is the first Betti number, \item $k\geq\dim(M) - 1$, \end{enumerate} then $\alpha$ is smoothly conjugated to an action by translations on some nilmanifold $M_{\Gamma} = \Gamma\setminus G$.
+Moreover, in case $(ii)$ the nilpotent Lie group is $G = H^{g}\times\mathbb{R}^{n}$ where $H^{g}$ is the $g$th Heisenberg group (and $H^{0} = 1$), and in case $(iii)$ the nilpotent Lie group is either $G = H^{1}\times\mathbb{R}^{n}$ or $G = \mathbb{R}^{n}$. \end{mainTheorem} \begin{remark} For a definition of the Heisenberg groups, see Example \ref{Ex:HeisenberGroup}. \end{remark} \begin{remark} In \cite{DanijelaGH2} the authors conjecture that all homogeneous GH actions are translation actions on nilmanifolds.
+Motivated by Theorem \ref{MainThm:ThmB} it seems likely that more is true, and that the following question has an affirmative answer: is every GH $\mathbb{R}^{k}-$action given by a translation action on a nilmanifold? \end{remark} \begin{remark} The conclusion of Theorem \ref{MainThm:ThmB} is that the action $\alpha$ is a translation action on a nilmanifold, not a torus.
 The existence of such actions on $2-$step nilmanifolds was shown by D. Damjanović in \cite{DanijelaGH1}.
 In forthcoming work \cite{Sandfeldt2024}, we construct a rich class of GH translation actions on higher step nilmanifolds, we also conjecture that this class is complete in the sense that every GH $\mathbb{R}^{k}-$action is smoothly conjugated to an action within the class. \end{remark} \begin{remark} The Katok conjecture can also be stated for diffeomorphisms $f:M\to M$, instead of for flows.
 In this case, the cohomological equation takes the form